-Military Spouses Residency Relief Act (MSRRA)

-The MSRRA amended the federal Servicemembers Civil Relief Act.
-For taxable years beginning on or after January 1, 2009, a nonmilitary spouse of a military servicemember shall neither lose nor acquire a residence or domicile for tax purposes by being absent from or present in California to be with the servicemember serving in compliance with military orders if the servicemember and spouse have the same domicile.
+Military Spouses Residency Relief Act (MSRRA) - The federal MSRRA amended the SCRA.
+The VAEIA, which was enacted on January 5, 2023, amended the SCRA and made changes to the tax residency and domicile laws for servicemembers and the spouse of a servicemember.
+A nonmilitary spouse of a military servicemember shall neither lose nor acquire a residence or domicile for tax purposes by being absent from or present in California to be with the servicemember serving in compliance with military orders if the servicemember and the spouse is domiciled outside of California.

-Income of a military servicemember's nonmilitary spouse for services performed in California is not California source income subject to state tax if the spouse is in California to be with the servicemember serving in compliance with military orders, and the servicemember and spouse have the same domicile in a state other than California.
+Income of a military servicemember's nonmilitary spouse for services performed in California is not California source income subject to state tax if the spouse is in California to be with the servicemember serving in compliance with military orders, and the spouse is domiciled outside of California.

-For more information regarding the servicemembers' spouses to whom the MSRRA applies, see page 12.
+For more information regarding the servicemembers' spouses to whom the MSRRA applies, see Section N, Military Spouses Residency Relief Act (MSRRA) or for the VAEIA, see "What's New" section.

-Heroes Earnings Assistance and Relief Tax (HEART) Act California conforms to the federal HEART Act of 2008 that permits the rollover of a federal military death gratuity payment or Servicemembers' Group Life Insurance proceeds into a Roth Individual Retirement Arrangement (IRA) or Coverdell education savings account (ESA), without regard to otherwise applicable contribution limits.
+Heroes Earnings Assistance and Relief Tax (HEART) Act - California conforms to the federal HEART Act of 2008 that permits the rollover of a federal military death gratuity payment or Servicemembers' Group Life Insurance proceeds into a Roth Individual Retirement Arrangement (IRA) or Coverdell education savings account (ESA), without regard to otherwise applicable contribution limits.